mrsyaban/concurrency-control-protocol/README.md

 # Concurrency Control Protocol

+> This projects is made to fulfill Tubes IF3140 Manajemen dan Basis Data

 ## Description

 This repository is a project for simulations of database concurrency control in Python language.
 The protocols implemented in this project are Two-Phase Locking Protocol and Optimistic Concurrency Control.